mulabot/MULA/README.md

 In this RQ, we compare efficiency of several methods.
 And we will show parameters configuration of those methods.

+We used toolkit from `sklearn` and `skmultilearn` in first three method.

 - BR + RandomForest

-In first three method, we use toolkit from `sklearn` and `skmultilearn` in first three method.

-We just follow the default configuration from `sklearn.ensemble` of `sklearn` package.
+We just use the default configuration from `sklearn.ensemble` of `sklearn` package.

-Our used classifier and its configuration:
+Our used classifier:

 ```
 from skmultilearn.problem_transform import BinaryRelevance